talyssonoliver/taly/apps/README.md

   - CSS-in-JS for scalable styles.

 ### **3. Payments**

-- **Purpose**: Handles all payment-related functionalities for salon owners and customers.
+- **Purpose**: Handles all payment-related functionalities for company owners and customers.
 - **Key Features**:
-  - Payment history for salon owners.
+  - Payment history for company owners.
   - Secure Stripe/PayPal integration for customers.
   - Refund management and transaction tracking.
 - **Tech Stack**: